 The researchers tested the consequences of a high-BCAA weight loss program in mice that would typically devour feed high in carbohydrates and low in fat.

-They discovered that rodents who ingested many BCAAs had high stages of those amino acids in their blood.
-Here, these amino acids affected tryptophan’s function, an alpha-amino acid from which serotonin, a key hormone, and neurotransmitter, later derives.
+They discovered that rodents who ingested many BCAAs had high levels of those amino acids in their blood.
+These amino acids affected tryptophan’s function, an alpha-amino acid from which serotonin, a key hormone and neurotransmitter, later derives.

 “Supplementation of BCAAs led to high levels of BCAAs inside the blood, which competed with tryptophan for delivery into the brain,” observes co-lead creator Prof. Stephen Simpson.

-“Tryptophan,” he explains, “is the only precursor for the hormone serotonin, which is often referred to as the ‘happiness chemical’ for its mood-enhancing outcomes and its function in selling sleep.
+“Tryptophan,” he explains, “is the only precursor for the hormone serotonin, often referred to as the ‘happiness chemical’ for its mood-enhancing outcomes and function in selling sleep.
 But, serotonin does more than this, and therein lay the trouble.”

 The researchers discovered that the competition among BCAAs and tryptophan inside the blood caused lower-than-ordinary serotonin tiers inside the brain, which had unwanted results.